uribench/software-engineering-handbook/Guides/Vagrant/Vagrant Installation.md

 ## Provisioning the Virtual Machine

 Once you have VirtualBox, Vagrant, and optionally an [SSH Client][4] installed on your system, then you can move on to provisioning the Virtual Machine as described in the next section.

 ### Vagrant Configuration File

 To create and provision the Virtual Machine you will need a [Vagrant configuration file][6] called **Vagrantfile**.
-You can use the
+You can use the [example Vagrantfile][7] as-is.

-If you decide to use the included Vagarantfile as-is (recommended at least for a start), then make sure to name the guest_os_name directory as `xenial` (or any other name that will remind you the selected Guest OS for all the child projects).
+If you decide to use the example Vagarantfile as-is (recommended at least for a start), then make sure to name the guest_os_name directory as `xenial` (or any other name that will remind you the selected Guest OS for all the child projects).